 When Can Sex Abuse Victims File a Lawsuit?

 Sexual abuse or assault is both a criminal and civil offense in Maryland.
 This means that sex abuse victims have the right to press criminal charges and/or file a civil lawsuit and seek financial compensation.
 Anyone who has been the victim of sexual abuse or assault can file a lawsuit.

 The evidentiary burden for proving sexual battery in a civil case is much lower than the burden in a criminal case.
-This means that it is much easier for a plaintiff in a civil lawsuit to prove that the sexual abuse or assault occurred.
+This means it is much easier for a plaintiff in a civil lawsuit to prove that the sexual abuse or assault occurred.
 So even if an abuser escapes criminal justice, they can still be held accountable in a civil court.

 Who Can You Sue in a Sex Abuse Civil Case?

 The person who committed the abuse is always the most obvious defendant in a civil lawsuit for sexual battery.
 However, suing the individual abuser is often pointless because you probably will not be able to get any money out of them even if you win (unless the abuser is someone very wealthy, like Donald Trump or a professional athlete).

 To get money in a sexual abuse lawsuit, the plaintiff needs to go after third parties such as a school, church, hospital, nursing home, or organization (e.g., the Boy Scouts).
 These third-party defendants can be held liable in a civil lawsuit if the plaintiff can show that their negligence enabled the abuse to occur or continue.

 For example, if a teacher sexually abuses a student, the school can be named a third-party defendant.
 The school can be held liable for failing to investigate, negligent supervision, or negligent hiring.